About ONet

 thomas.sutcliffe[at]nina.no

-Thomas represents the Social Sciences and Humanities Network (SSH Network) on the facilitation team: an ONet sub-group and member organisation working to improve the integration of SSH knowledge within IPBES.
+Thomas co-represents the Social Sciences and Humanities Network (SSH Network) on the facilitation team: an ONet sub-group and member organisation working to improve the integration of SSH knowledge within IPBES.

-The ONet facilitation team gratefully acknowledge the contributions of our predecessors:
+As members of the ONet facilitation team, we gratefully acknowledge the contributions of our predecessors:

 >> List of former members of the facilitation team